SINGROUP/pycp2k/README.md

 - Use python data structures and algorithms to create and modify the input
 - Create and run CP2K simulations with one python script.
 - Modular simulation setup by e.g. using functions to create parts of the input
-- Structure creation and loading with ASE
+- Structure creation and loading with [ASE](https://wiki.fysik.dtu.dk/ase/)
 - Autocompletion if provided by your IDE (tested with [Spyder](https://code.google.com/p/spyderlib/))
 - Built-in documentation for all keywords and sections (with [Spyder](https://code.google.com/p/spyderlib/) you can access documentation by control-clicking the variable names).
 - Use additional python libraries (numpy, scipy, matplotlib, etc.) to also analyze the results - all with python.

 PYCP2K is able to use the ASE library for creating structures and loading [many different atomic structure files](https://wiki.fysik.dtu.dk/ase/ase/io.html).
-PYCP2K also is an ASE compatible atomic structure calculator.
-If you are not familiar with ASE, do not despair: you can yourself decide how much you want to utilize the functionality provided by ASE.

 Technically the interfacing to CP2K happens simply by writing CP2K input files and reading the output files.
 There is no direct interface to the fortran code (i.e. F2PY not used).